HMS Lochinvar (1915): Construction and career

 Lochinvar was laid down by William Beardmore and Company at Dalmuir on the River Clyde on 9 January 1915 with the yard number 527.
 The vessel was intended to be a member of the M class and was laid down as Malice but to save time, the builders were instead ordered to follow the design of the L class and the ship was renamed accordingly on 15 February 1915.
 The vessel was named after the hero in poem Marmion.
 Constructed at the yard alongside sister ship Lassoo, Lochinvar was launched on 9 October and completed on 1 December.

 On commissioning, Lochinvar joined the Ninth Destroyer Flotilla as part of the Harwich Force.
 The tasks that the destroyer was called to engage in varied greatly.
 On 5 August, the destroyer was called upon to undertake an anti-submarine patrol and formed part of a flotilla sent to protect the Dover Barrage on 26 October.
 During the following year, the destroyer formed part of the escort for the monitors Erebus and Terror for their attacks on the canal gates at Zeebrugge on 12 May and the port of Ostend on 5 June.
 The vessel was moved to Plymouth, joining the Fourth Destroyer Flotilla in July.

-After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel needed to be reduced to save money.
+After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
 Lochinvar was initially stationed in reserve at Devonport alongside 56 other destroyers.
 The destroyer was subsequently considered for sale to the Finnish Navy but the purchase was made impossible by the provisions of the Washington Naval Treaty which denied the sale of superfluous warships by the signatories.
 Instead, on 25 November 1921, Lochinvar was sold to Hayes of Porthcawl and broken up.